SwiftGGTeam/the-swift-programming-language-in-chinese/GrammarQueries.rst

     The story here is not exactly clear.

+..
+Don't like the term "derived" for types because it has other meanings in the object oriented world.
+Calling them "compound" types might be better.
+We also have "nominal" types -- types like struct, class, enum, and protocol that have names -- which are in a sense the primatives of the world.
+Grammatically, nominal types are the smallest; compound types likes tuples are language constructs that don't actually have names, and type sugar that is just an alias for some nominal type.
+The problem is that most languages have primative types so we expect them to appear here, but there really aren't any.
+   The things we think of as primatives -- integer charcter etc -- are nominal types defined by the Standard Library.
+(Under the hood, they are actually built using things like structs.)

+..
+The trick is to describe what's going on without exposing too much of what's actually going on.

+..
+It is important to expose the fact that unlike other languages, things that you think of as primative types are actually structs.
+   This means for example that you can extend those types.

 .. docnote:: Here is a list of things we were thinking about covering in this chapter.
     What do you think?
     Are there some things that we should omit, or are there obvious things that we missed?